vuoz/wingman/Readme.md

 - keep the layout I am used to

+## Ultra low profile version
+- Check out the [ultra_low_profile branch](https://github.com/vuoz/keebat/tree/ultra_low_profile)    for the ultra low profile version of this keyboard
+that uses kailh PG1316s switches
+**This is still a work in progres**

 ## Small guide

 ### If you want to modify or build yourself